News 2018-08-15 At Winnall Mill

 Yet another foray this week to the old Water Mill that is revealing still more of its secrets.
 There were seven of the team present this week, mainly focused on the area known as the Machine Room within the ruined shell of the Mill House.
 The area at the front of the building is gradually being cleared back to reveal a brick floor that has,over time, been covered with soil and rubble.

-Clay smoking pipe found in Machine Room last week now cleaned up.
+Clay pipe found in Machine Room last week which our expert later confirmed as a child's bubble pipe.

 Also found was the complete clear bottle as shown below, in very good condition.
 There was no printing on the glass to suggest its use or age, but it was a moulded bottle rather than hand blown, so probably 19th or 20th cent.
 Interestingly a number of bottles have been found in here since excavation began back in 2010.